UbiquityRobotics/fiducials/README.md

 For example, the odometry publishes the tf from map to odom, and this node publishes the tf from odom to base_link, with the tf from map to odom removed.
 Default: not set.

+**camera_frame** The name of the camera frame.
+Default `camera`.
+If the transform from camera_frame to pose_frame cannot be looked up, then it is assumed that the camera is at pose_frame.

 **map_frame** The name of the map (world) frame.
 Default `map`.

 **pose_frame** The frame for our tf.
 Default `base_link`.